 Twelve of the 20 states requested exclusion and expressed their clear opposition to any new oil & gas leasing either off their coasts, in their region, respective continental shelf, or in the U.S. in general.
 These include: Massachusetts, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, North Carolina, Washington, Oregon, California and Hawaii.

 Louisiana, Maine, Alabama, Mississippi, Texas, and Alaska have voted for the new leasing program.
-The OCS Governors Coalition (Alabama, Mississippi, Texas, and Alaska) stated that it supports all new oil and gas leasing options laid out in the DPP, understanding that circumstances affecting leasing decisions could change during the course of the National OCS Program’s development and implementation.
+The OCS Governors Coalition (Maine, Alabama, Mississippi, Texas, and Alaska) stated that it supports all new oil and gas leasing options laid out in the DPP, understanding that circumstances affecting leasing decisions could change during the course of the National OCS Program’s development and implementation.

 Although Georgia is also in favour of the new National OCS Program, it is asking for all relevant environmental and societal issues to be fully addressed.
 The state’s Department of Natural Resources, on behalf of Governor Dial, said that Georgia supports an effective state and federal partnership that explores options for new energy resources, given the current need for greater energy security in the United States.